A community like none other: Pacific Northwest K-Pop fans welcome Pentagon to Seattle

 Pentagon’s performance overall was a bit rough around the edges, but in the best way possible.

 K-Pop is known for its extreme attention to detail and sometimes heavy-handed curation.
-Pentagonperformed with pitch-perfect vocals and tight choreography, but there were also plenty of moments when they just did things for their own fun.
-From doing goofy dances during certain songs to going on random tangents in English when talking to the audience (highlights include: them listing all the things they had eaten in Seattle, Jinho describing his recent hoodie purchase, Hui turning around to show everyone how sweaty his back was) at many times it felt like1,500-plus people were just hanging out with friends.
+Pentagon performed with pitch-perfect vocals and tight choreography, but there were also plenty of moments when they just did things for their own fun.
+From doing goofy dances during certain songs to going on random tangents in English when talking to the audience (highlights include: them listing all the things they had eaten in Seattle, Jinho describing his recent hoodie purchase, Hui turning around to show everyone how sweaty his back was) at many times it felt like 1,500-plus people were just hanging out with friends.

 Which in many ways was fitting to the day as a whole.
 Everywhere I went, I witnessed moments of community and gratitude: from Pentagon fans greeting others that they had never met in real life like they were old friends, to the end of the concert when the performers were saying their goodbyes and thanks, and people in the crowd were shouting “THANK YOU” back at them.